Description

 • Wacouta Street:

-• Lane restrictions between 5th and 4th streets and between 6th and 7th streets.
+• Lane restrictions between 5th and 4th streets.

 NOTE: All construction activities and traffic impacts are weather and schedule permitting and subject to change.